faiyaz7283/dashtam-api/docs/development/testing/smoke-test-ci-debugging-journey.md

 The Dashtam project smoke tests were failing in the CI environment despite passing consistently in development and test environments.
 The root cause was a combination of:

-1. **Session state caching**: SQLAlchemy session was caching objects between HTTP requests
+1. **Session state caching:** SQLAlchemy session was caching objects between HTTP requests
-2. **Test fixture ordering**: Database schema setup was not guaranteed to run before tests
+2. **Test fixture ordering:** Database schema setup was not guaranteed to run before tests
-3. **Environment differences**: CI environment behavior differed from local test environment
+3. **Environment differences:** CI environment behavior differed from local test environment

 This document chronicles the complete debugging journey, root cause analysis, and final solution.